 With dramatic cliffs, towering red rocks, a meandering river and views for days, Smith Rock State Park is spectacular in every season.
-As one of the most scenic spots in all of Oregon, this pristine area in the center of the state is well worth the trip, whether it’s for a quick stop to look out from one of the great viewpoints near the park’s entrance or to properly explore by heading down into the canyon.
+As one of the most scenic spots in all of Oregon, this pristine area in the centre of the state is well worth the trip, whether it’s for a quick stop to look out from one of the great viewpoints near the park’s entrance or to properly explore by heading down into the canyon.

 The other-worldly landscapes were formed by a pair of volcanic events; the first saw ash a half-mile thick blanket the area, which hardened into rock known as Smith Rock tuff.
 Wind and water erosion eventually formed the spectacular spires seen today.
 During the second event, fluid basalt flowed from other volcanic eruptions, which eventually pushed the Crooked River up to the base of Smith Rock.